Counter Terrorism Policing: Senior National Coordinators

-The Senior National Coordinator Pursue is responsible for coordinating counter terrorism investigations.
-The Senior National Coordinator Protect & Prepare is responsible for advising and coordinating national Counter Terrorism Policing protection and preparation activities.
+The Senior National Coordinator for Pursue is responsible for coordinating counter terrorism investigations.
+The Senior National Coordinator for Protect & Prepare is responsible for advising and coordinating national Counter Terrorism Policing protection and preparation activities.

 Regional Counter Terrorism Units

-The Counter Terrorism Policing Network is made up of eleven Regional Counter Terrorism Units (CTUs) and Regional Counter Terrorism Intelligence Units (CTIUs) which bring together intelligence, operations and investigation functions around the United Kingdom to help prevent, disrupt and prosecute terrorist activities.
+Counter Terrorism Policing is made up of eleven regional Counter Terrorism Units (CTUs) and regional Counter Terrorism Intelligence Units (CTIUs) which bring together intelligence, operations and investigation functions around the United Kingdom to help prevent, disrupt and prosecute terrorist activities.
 Units are regionally based and resourced by regional police forces and are composed of detectives, financial and cyber investigators, community contact teams, intelligence analysts, and forensic specialists.
 Each CTU provides coordination and specialist support for their respective regions.
 The CTUs are located as follows: